Primary school teacher admits murder of partner found buried in garden

 As the jury left the courtroom, a tearful Beal wiped her eyes with a tissue.

-The teacher, of Moore Street, Northampton, was arrested in March 2022 after police discovered the body.
+The teacher was arrested in March 2022 after police discovered the body.

 Forensic officers and specialist search teams were deployed to the address before the discovery was made.